This privacy notice was last updated on 1st June 2022 and published on 14th June 2022

 Care Wyvern is required by law to tell you about your rights and our obligations regarding our collecting and processing any of your personal information, which you might provide to us.
 We have a range of policies and procedures to ensure that any personal information you supply is only with your active consent and will always be held securely and treated confidentially in line with the applicable regulations.
 We have listed the relevant documents in a later section (6) and can make any available.

 a.
 Clients.
-As a registered care provider, we must collect some personal information on our clients, including financial information, which is essential to our being able to provide effective care and support.
-The information is contained in individual files (manual and electronic) and other record systems, all of which are subject to strict security and authorised access policies.
-Personal information that becomes inactive, eg from enquiries or prospective users who do not enter the service is also kept securely for as long as it is needed, before being safely disposed of, please see appendix 1.
+As a registered care provider, we must collect some basic personal information, e.g. name and address, date of birth and next of kin of our clients, in addition to some financial information, e.g. how clients will pay or fund Care Wyvern for the services provision, which is essential to our being able to provide effective care and support.
+We also record the following data which is classified as “special category” e.g. health and social care data about our clients which may include both physical and mental health data.
+We may also record data relating to race, ethnic origin, sexual orientation or religion in order for the organisation to personalise the care delivery to individual need.
+Care Wyvern requires this information to ensure the service is of high quality and person centred.
+The information is contained in individual files (manual and electronic) and other record systems, all of which are subject to strict security and authorised access policies Personal information that becomes inactive, e.g. from enquiries or prospective users who do not enter the service is also kept securely for as long as it is needed, before being safely disposed of, please see appendix 1.

 c.
 Third parties.
 All personal information obtained about others associated with the delivery of the care service, including contractors, visitors, etc will be protected in the same ways as information on service users and employees.

 The bulk of clients’, employees’ and thirds parties’ personal information is collected directly from them or through form filling, mainly electronically, but also manually for some purposes, e.g. when contacting the service through its website.